Be Part of Something Historic

 To promote the wool industry and interest in wool, wool products, sheep farming, shearing, wool production and textiles and design; research into appropriate veterinary procedures and practices; education relevant to the wool industry; and to promote the City of London in general and the Livery movement in particular.

 The Worshipful Company of Woolmen and The Company of Merchants of the Staple of England have initiated a prize in the UK for innovation in the use and application of wool.
 This is open to any individual who works with wool.
-The prize is supported by the Campaign for Wool
+The prize is supported by the Campaign for Wool: